kwanghoon/rpccalculi/README.md

 # Implementation of a Theory of RPC calculi

-0. A running example on a prototype evaluator
+0. A running example on a prototype evaluator (not using HTTP)
+   - Run com.example.rpc.Main

 ```
 ---- RPC Term ----
 (lam^s f. (lam^s x. x) (f 1)) (lam^c y. (lam^s z. z) y)